Little League Elbow

 Spinal Arthritis

-Spinal Arthritis: Arthritis of the spine grows in the joints of the back — the facet joints — that connect vertebrae to each other.
+Spinal Arthritis: Arthritis of the spine grows in the joints of the back — the facet joints — that connect vertebrae.
 The spinal column is composed of vertebrae, intervertebral discs, and cartilage that lines the joints of the vertebrae.
-At its core,...
+At its core, the spinal cord...

 Cast Care